 Nationality: The students of South Africa can apply for these bursaries.

-Entrance Requirement: Bursary applicants must already have been accepted into a either BEd or PGCE qualification at an accredited public University.
+- Entrance Requirement: Bursary applicants must already have been accepted into either BEd or PGCE qualification at an accredited public University.
 The applicant must also meet the national selection criteria for the Funza Lushaka bursary.

 Application Deadline: Closed